Jtonna/playground/Java Basics/README.md

 Directory HelloWorld was created to just say hello world, as well as make sure compiler commands are functioning properly

-Directory Syntax was created to re-visit basic syntax, strings, ints, long, private, arrays, conditionals etc.
+Directory Syntax was created to re-visit basic syntax, it contains EmployeeAPP and SnackBar which are two different applications that are very similar in structure.
+They are taken from the LambdaSchool Legacy TK

 Directory L33T was created to do a few popular leet code challenges in java